Sermon on the mount

 Verses 25-34

-I personally define basic human needs as being food, water, clothing, shelter, sleep, security, transportation, communication and relationships.
+I personally define basic human needs as being: food, water, clothing, shelter, sleep, security, transportation, communication and relationships.

 It appears to me that the overall idea being conveyed is that we should not prioritize above God, the earning of money for the meeting of our basic needs.
+We aren’t worried about making ends meet, instead, we are relying upon our heavenly father to be our provider.

 “The seed sown among the thorns is the one who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, and it becomes unfruitful.”
 (Matthew 13:22)